 From expression for , one see the angular frequency of goes as .
 Then average microwave frequency would be ~GHz/kOe .
 For ~ 19.2kOe and we require ~0.1ns to switch then 600 Oe or ~4 cycles to switch.
 Larger could achieve switching with fewer cycles.

 Detailed micro-magnetic simulations coincide with the analysis for both conventional and dynamic writing.
 Here we have 1024 identical extruded (10nm) square grains of volume 503nm packed in a periodic square lattice with kOe, , emu/cc and .
 We include the full magnetostatic field interactions.
-However, in the cases below, since the grains, their initial condition and applied field histories are identical then .
+However, in the cases below, since the grains, initial condition and applied field histories are identical so are all the spin dynamics.
+Then , resulting in an effective .
 Consider it a test of the underlying numerical routines (all 1024 grains should have identical trajectories even though the numerical procedure does not enforce this unique condition).